AlexAdvDev/p2-autorenderle-mel/README.md

 ### Guess the Runner
 In this gamemode, you are given a video of a top 40 run on a map and the choice of four runners.
 Use movement techniques and routes to determine whose run the video belongs to.
 Streaks are based off guessing the correct answer.

+## TODO
+- More gamemodes!
+(DM Jaio#7900 or create an issue to suggest one)
+- fix ur css loser
+- Info/how to play popup screens
+- proper correct/incorrect popups instead of just alerts
+- Fix runs that don't have an autorender breaking things